pyk/solidity-spec/README.md

 ### Member Access

 Members of a struct, contract, or library are accessed using the dot notation, e.g., `myStruct.myMember`.
+Methods can be built-in, user-defined within the contract, or attached to a type via a `using for` directive.

 ### Index and Slice Access